layer5io/academy-theme/archetypes/final-test.md

 ---
 title: '{{ replace .File.ContentBaseName `-` ` ` | title }}'
-pass_percentage: 70 # Minimum percentage required to pass the quiz
+pass_percentage: 70 # Minimum percentage required to pass the test
-time_limit: 15 # Duration of the quiz in minutes
+time_limit: 15 # Duration of the test in minutes
-difficulty: "beginner" # Difficulty level of the quiz
+difficulty: "beginner" # Difficulty level of the test
-category: "Programming Languages" # Category of the quiz
+category: "Programming Languages" # Category of the test
-tags: ["golang", "basics", "syntax", "fundamentals"] # Tags for the quiz, useful for search and categorization
+tags: ["golang", "basics", "syntax", "fundamentals"] # Tags for the test, useful for search and categorization
-type: "quiz" # Type of the content, in this case, a quiz ( required for the quiz to be recognized by the system )
+type: "test" # Type of the content, in this case, a test ( required for the test to be recognized by the system )
-final: true # Indicates that this quiz is the final exam and must be completed to complete the course , module or section
+final: true # Indicates that this test is the final exam and must be completed to complete the course , module or section

 questions:
   # Multiple Choice Question (Single Answer)